The Asset Management Review: Switzerland

 i Regulation of asset management

 Swiss Anti-Money Laundering Act (AMLA)

-Under the AMLA, asset managers are considered as financial intermediaries, and as such are subject to the Swiss regulations against money laundering, which are based on the standards adopted by the Financial Action Task Force on Money Laundering (FATF).
-In particular, AMLA requires that the relevant financial intermediary registers with and is subject to the supervision of a self-regulatory body recognised by FINMA, unless it is subject to licensing and supervision directly by FINMA (such as banks and other regulated firms).
-A transitory regime applies to asset managers that are to be licensed under the new FinIA from 1 January 2020.
-They are, in order to pursue their activities, to be registered with a SRO, as long as they have not obtained their licence within the three-year transitional deadline (see Section II.ii).
+Under the AMLA, asset managers are considered as financial intermediaries, and as such are subject to the Swiss regulations against money laundering.
+The AMLA is based on the standards adopted by the Financial Action Task Force on Money Laundering (FATF).
+In particular, the AMLA requires that the relevant financial intermediary registers with and is subject to the supervision of a self-regulatory body recognised by FINMA (SRO), unless it is subject to licensing and supervision directly by FINMA (such as banks and other regulated firms).

-The duties imposed upon financial intermediaries under AMLA are essentially know-your-customer rules and procedures, as well as certain organisational requirements (e.g., internal controls, documentation and continuing education).2 In addition, financial intermediaries are required to report suspicious transactions to the regulatory body.
-This reporting duty presupposes that the financial intermediary is aware, or has reasonable suspicion, of the criminal origin of the assets involved.3 In this context, the regulatory body is also entitled to request information from third-party financial intermediaries that appear to be involved in the transaction or business relationship that triggered the reporting by another financial intermediary.
+The duties imposed upon financial intermediaries under the AMLA are essentially know-your-customer (KYC) rules and procedures, as well as certain organisational requirements (e.g., internal controls, documentation and continuing education).2 In addition, financial intermediaries are required to report suspicious transactions to a regulatory body, the Money Laundering Reporting Office Switzerland (MROS).
+This reporting duty presupposes that the financial intermediary is aware, or has reasonable suspicion, of the criminal origin of the assets involved.3 In this context, the MROS is also entitled to request information from third-party financial intermediaries that appear to be involved in the relevant transaction or business relationship that triggered the reporting by another financial intermediary.

 ii Regulation of asset managers under the new FinIA and FinSA